pH micro measurements

-The Unisense pH electrode offers you a fast and reliable research tool.
+The Unisense pH micro-electrode offers you a fast and reliable research tool.
 With tip sizes down to 10 µm, you can complete high resolution and non-destructive microprofiles in a wide range of microenvironments.

 This microelectrode is a miniaturized conventional pH electrode based on selective diffusion of protons through pH glass, and the determination of potentials between the internal electrolyte and a reference electrode.
 The reference electrode can be either external (separate electrode) or internal; however, we only recommend internal references in applications where it is not possible to place two electrodes in the sample.